-A group of researchers have discovered that the seahorse tail would prove to be helpful in bio medical science and robotics.
+A group of researchers has discovered that the seahorse tail would prove to be helpful in biomedical science and robotics.
 It was observed that the seahorse’s tail was square-shaped and worked better for both grasping and as armor when needed.

-A Research team from Clemson University decided to test whether that particular structure gave the seahorse some functional advantages or not.
+A research team from Clemson University decided to test whether that particular structure gave the seahorse some functional advantages or not.

-He goes on saying that 3D printers has helped in new engineering applications and made it easier to explain the biological systems.
-The research led to conclusion that the square prototype was stiffer, stronger and more resilient than the circular one when crushed.
+He goes on saying that 3D printers have helped in new engineering applications and made it easier to explain the biological systems.
+The research led to the conclusion that the square prototype was stiffer, stronger, and more resilient than the circular one when crushed.

 Both prototypes were able to bend about 90 degrees, even though the cylindrical version was slightly less restricted.

 “The seahorse tail could inspire new forms of armor.
 It could also lead to search-and-rescue robots that move on the ground like a snake and can contract to fit into tight spaces,” Dr. Porter said.

 “We haven’t gotten that far with the applications side of things yet, but we see a lot of potential with this device because it’s so unique.”